se-edu/learningresources/contents/javascript/Javascript-modules.md

 ## Which to use?

-With the launch of ES6 modules, one might think that why should we choose which one to use?
-Why not use ES6 modules right away?
+Although ES6 modules is the official way to implement modules, there are situations where you might have to use one of the other options.
+Here are some examples:

-If an application does not allow you to use transpiler and bundler perhaps because of the additional overhead or you just need to create a simple and lean application, you might want to consider implementing the module pattern.
+- If your application does not allow you to use transpiler and bundler (e.g. because of the additional overhead they add), you can use the module pattern.

-If you will be developing a NodeJS application, you might want to use CommonJS because NodeJS does not natively support ES6 modules.
+- If your application is NodeJS based, you might want to use CommonJS because NodeJS does not natively support ES6 modules.

-All in all, the best implementation depends on the nature of your project.

 ## How to start?